Stop clutter from taking over by following the one-minute rule.

 I believe the answer is most definitely yes, and at last I have a quick and easy solution: the one minute rule.
 It’s not new by any means – its creator, Gretchen Rubin, talks about it here back in 2006.
-But it’s so simple, I can’t believe I hadn’t thought of it myself.
-Sticking to it has made my house clutter-free and dealt with the problem I mentioned in 10 ways to keep your home tidy, where I said how I had a bad habit of not dealing with little things that could take less than a minute to put away.
+But it’s so simple, anyone can do it.
+Sticking to it has made my house clutter-free.

 The rule works like this: if you’re looking at something which would take less than a minute to deal with, do it now.